 The Tackling Economic Crime Awards (TECAs) are open to anyone working in the UK - operating in the public, private and third sector.
 The awards recognise and reward individuals, teams, initiatives and companies involved in tackling different areas of economic crime.
 The awards are designed to be both independent and inclusive, providing an opportunity for outstanding performers, whether buyers or suppliers to be recognised and their success to be celebrated.

 The TECAs are designed to be different.
-They aim to involve those who are outstanding at tackling different aspects of economic crime and are based on the following principles:
+They aim to involve those who are outstanding at tackling different aspects of economic crime and are based on the four core values.

 Our Core Values

 Independent: The TECAs are independent.
 You don’t have to be a member of an association to be involved; anyone working to prevent any area of economic crime can enter a category that is relevant to them.
 The only requirement is that you have shown outstanding performance in your field.

 Credible: The criteria for each award category have been carefully considered and based on extensive research across different areas of economic crime by looking at how outstanding performance is recognised and judged in other fields.
 There are strict criteria for who is appointed as a judge and for ensuring that judging decisions are fair and impartial.

 Transparent: We want everyone to know the criteria for entering, how judges are selected and how the judging process works, so these details are published on the website.